brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

  Iterator Pattern
 ==================

-Verdict
+.. admonition:: Verdict

    Python supports the Iterator Pattern at the most fundamental level available to a programming language: it’s built into Python’s syntax.

 The least expressive computer languages make no attempt to hide the inner workings of their data structures.